Ravencentric/ravencentric.github.io/content/blog/match-case-dict.md

 +++

-While working on my [`privatebin`](https://github.com/Ravencentric/privatebin) library, I ran into a surprising behavior when pattern matching on a `dict`.
+While working on my [`privatebin`](https://github.com/Ravencentric/privatebin) library, I ran into an unexpected behavior when pattern matching on a `dict`.

 Before I get to that though, let's see how pattern matching works on sequences: